petrus1732/real-escape-game/README.md

-- This is an unfinished real escape game designed to be played with cellphone
+- This is an unfinished real escape game designed to be played with cellphone or laptop.
 - language: Chinese
-- completion rate: 10%
+- completion rate: 50%